 The 2020 Mini Cooper is fun inside and out, but may not be universally appealing.

-The 2020 Mini Cooper isn’t for everyone, but there’s no denying its charm and customizability.
+The 2020 Mini Cooper isn’t for everyone, but there’s no denying its charm and customizable everything.
 We give it 8 out of 10 here for its commitment to retro fun.
-(Read more about how we rate cars.)

 The interior is a pleasing blend of fun and high-quality, with the circular center stack’s LED ring offering visual intrigue in place of previous generations’ center-mounted speedometers.
 Material quality is of the highest order too, thanks to parent company BMW.

 The 2020 Mini Cooper is fun no matter how you slice it, though base models are better for smiles-per-dollar.